-- 7.2.5.2.
+7.2.5.2.
 First Submission to CISO.
-The party will provide the digital evidence to the Court Information Security Officer (CISO) in accordance with the following requirements and not less than five business days prior to the military judge's travel to NSGB for the hearing in the case in which the item is to be displayed.
-If the information submitted for review is voluminous (i.e., more than 100 pages), additional time may be required for the OCAs to conduct their reviews. - 7.2.5.2.1.
+The party will provide the digital evidence to the Court Information Security Officer (CISO) in accordance with the following requirements and not less than five business days prior to the scheduled start date (as established in the applicable commission's calendar year scheduling order) of the hearing in the case in which the item is to be displayed.
+If the information submitted for review is voluminous (i.e., more than 100 pages), additional time may be required for the OCAs to conduct their reviews.

+7.2.5.2.1.
 Submissions to the CISOs will be on CD or DVD.
 To facilitate the review process by multiple OCAs, three copies of the CD or DVD will be provided.
-Files included on the CD or DVD will be marked with the following naming convention: [Case]-[Party]-[AE, PE, or DE designator]-Exhibit number / Witness name or number (example: "Smith-Defense-AE 200-Exhibit 1" or "Jones-Prosecution-Joe Doe-Exhibit 1"). - 7.2.5.2.2.
+Files included on the CD or DVD will be marked with the following naming convention: [Case]-[Party]-[AE, PE, or DE designator]-Exhibit number / Witness name or number (example: "Smith-Defense-AE 200-Exhibit 1" or "Jones-Prosecution-Joe Doe-Exhibit 1").

+7.2.5.2.2.
 The party will provide a spreadsheet listing the contents of the disk to include the following information (at a minimum): exhibit number (AE, PE, or DE), file name, page count, whether the item/document had been previously submitted for classification review, and if so under what exhibit number/file name.
-A copy of the spreadsheet will be saved to each disk. - 7.2.5.3.
+A copy of the spreadsheet will be saved to each disk.

+7.2.5.3.
 Late Submission to CISO.
 If after arriving at NSGB, a party newly discovers that it will be necessary to display digital evidence in open court, the party will immediately notify the CISO of the new requirement.
 This notice can be accomplished in person or by e-mail.
 An in-person notification will be followed by an e-mail notification within 24 hours.
 The party will submit the item to the CISO no less than 48 hours prior to the proposed usage.
-The party will follow the established naming requirements of RC 7.2.5.2.1. and 7.2.5.2.2. above. - 7.2.5.4.
+The party will follow the established naming requirements of RC 7.2.5.2.1. and 7.2.5.2.2. above.

+7.2.5.4.
 Exceptions to the RC 7.2.5.1.
 Classification Review Process.
-The following digital evidence is exempt from the standard classification review outlined in RC 7.2.5.1.: - 7.2.5.4.1.
+The following digital evidence is exempt from the standard classification review outlined in RC 7.2.5.1.:

+7.2.5.4.1.
 Documents produced by the Prosecution in discovery marked UNCLASSIFIED or UNCLASSIFIED//FOR OFFICIAL USE ONLY or CUI.
-No additional handling restrictions (such as "Law Enforcement Sensitive" or "Not Releasable to Detainee or

-Public") or ambiguous markings may be present.
+No additional handling restrictions (such as "Law Enforcement Sensitive" or "Not Releasable to Detainee or Public") or ambiguous markings may be present.
 Documents using this exemption must be an original or exact replica of that produced by the Prosecution, with no additional information added to the document, and must include the Bates Stamp number for the discovery.
+Information within the item may be highlighted for emphasis.